codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 ```
 <hr>

-The main function is as light as it gets, just initing the `ncurses` screen to
+The main function is as light as it gets, just initializes the `ncurses` screen to
 easily calculate `COLS` and `LINES` the straight to the game loop, with the
 flow being: